-excluding the investment component leads to:

-- much earlier release of CSM for conventional life insurance business and for investment linked business with insurance riders; this can be partly offset by not discounting the coverage duration (see Q6.13 Should discounted or undiscounted future coverage be used for release of CSM?); - potentially very early release of CSM where sum insured is maximum of account balance and sum insured; - potentially no release of CSM for lifetime annuities during the term-certain period; - o potentially very different CSM release patterns for products offering otherwise similar benefits. much earlier release of CSM for endowments and participating business that does not qualify for VFA. - Using sum insured instead of: - regular premiums leads to earlier recognition of CSM where premium rates increase with age; or - expected claims leads to: - earlier recognition of CSM for income protection where claims are paid over time, especially for contracts with longer benefit payment periods; and - later recognition of CSM for mortgage insurance both life and lender's insurance, where expected claims potentially decline much faster than coverage.
+- excluding the investment component leads to: - potentially no release of CSM for lifetime annuities during the term-certain period; - much earlier release of CSM for endowments and participating business that does not qualify for VFA. - Using sum insured instead of: - regular premiums leads to earlier recognition of CSM where premium rates increase with age; or - o expected claims leads to: - earlier recognition of CSM for income protection where claims are paid over time, especially for contracts with longer benefit payment periods; and later recognition of CSM for mortgage insurance both life and lender's insurance, where expected claims potentially decline much faster than coverage.